aiven/aiven-operator/docs/content/en/docs/troubleshooting/_index.md

 aiven-kubernetes-operator-controller-manager-576d944499-ggttj   1/1     Running   0          12m
 ```

-Verify that the `cert-manager` pods are also running.
+Verify that the `cert-manager` Pods are also running.
 ```bash
 $ kubectl get pod -n cert-manager